 Scope of the Problem

-- In just under three years, the Canadian Centre’s Project Arachnid has detected over 13 million suspected images of child sexual abuse for analyst review, and issued close to five million removal notices to industry.
+- Since it launched in 2017, C3P’s Project Arachnid has detected 20+ million suspected images of child sexual abuse for analyst review, and issued more than five million removal notices to industry.1

-- 87% of participants in the Canadian Centre’s International Survivors’ Survey2 noted they were 11 years old or younger when hands-on abuse began, and for 56% of the survivors, the abuse began before the age of four.
+- 87% of participants in C3P’s International Survivors’ Survey3 noted they were 11 years old or younger when hands-on abuse began, and for 56% of the survivors, the abuse began before the age of four.

 - Deeply concerning was the duration of the abuse, which for 36% of the survivors, continued into adulthood.